 Mini interview with Ingo Albrecht from Be A Better Guide

 The team at Be A Better Guide have just launched a new programme called Virtual Tour Business to help operators transition into the world of digital.
-They've kindly offered our readers $200 off if you visit the site via this link.
-(And no, we don't get any commissions from this.)

 What sort of tour companies should consider creating virtual experiences?